iamWing/SOFT252_Assignment/README.txt

 Written report on the development of the application.
 Includes UML diagrams of various elements in appendix A.

 #Demonstration
 The powerpoint presentation has embedded audio (and a short video).
-The audio has been summarised in the notes attached to each slide.
-The recommended way to view this demonstration is by playing back the presentation as if you were giving a lecture.
+The recommended way to view this demonstration is by playing the full slideshow from the beginning.
+Audio will start automatically.
+If you prefer to read, the audio commentary has been summarised in the notes for each slide.